 The Department of Geology and Astronomy operates the Dr. Sandra F. Pritchard Mather Planetarium at West Chester University.
-The planetarium recently underwent a major renovation.
-The Spitz A-5 opto-mechanical projector that was installed in 1969 was replaced with a state-of-the-art SciDome XD Touch digital projector.
-The dome was also replaced with a 32-foot nanoseam dome manufactured by Spitz, Inc. This renovation was largely supported by one very generous donor, however we are still working to raise funds to recoup the remaining cost of the project.
-For more information about how you can donate to the planetarium, please visit the WCU Foundation website.
+The planetarium is equipped with a state-of-the-art SciDome XD Touch digital projector.
+The dome is a 32-foot nanoseam dome manufactured by Spitz, Inc. The planetarium is used for WCU astronomy classes, K-12 school groups, and public programs Our programs are made possible by a variety of funding sources including the WCU College of Arts and Sciences, admissions fees, and generous public donations.
+For information about how you can help support the Mather Planetarium please visit the WCU Foundation website.

 Approximately 50 schools and other groups attend the programs each year, and annual attendance approaches 2,000.
 We offer weekly shows for educational groups (including pre-K) during the fall and spring semesters.
 For more information on School/Group Planetarium shows please visit the following site.

-Shows start at 7pm and run approximately one hour in length.
+All shows start at 7pm and run approximately one hour in length.
 Late arrivals will not be permitted to enter the planetarium.
 The cost of the show is $5 per person.
+Children under the age of 5 may sit on a parent's lap for free.

-To purchase tickets please contact the SSI ticket office at 610-436-2266.
+To purchase tickets for a public show, please contact the SSI Ticket Office at 610-436-2266.
 Tickets will not be sold more than three weeks in advance of the show date.
-Tickets cannot be purchased at the planetarium.
+Tickets are non-refundable and cannot be purchased at the planetarium.

 The Planetarium is located in the Schmucker Science Center on the north campus of West Chester University.
 The main entrance to the Schmucker Science Center is on Church St. between University Ave. and Rosedale Ave.
 The planetarium is in the link - the one-story round portion of the building that connects the north and south (multi-story) parts of the building.

-Dates for the 2013-2014 Public Series are listed below:
+Dates for the 2014-2015 Public Show Series:

-October 18, 2013 - Venus: The Evening Star
+Mar.
+6, 2015 - Venus: The Evening Star

 Would you like to receive information about upcoming planetarium events?
 Sign up to be on our mailing list (using the form below) and we'll keep you up to date on what's happening!
 You can also download a copy of our latest newsletter.
 Thank you for your interest in the Mather Planetarium!